BlackListener/BlackListener-v1/README.md

 Server's prefix can be show up in mention the bot.

- - Invite command is cannot be used with not allowed, need to be allowed by Guild Admins.
+ - Invite command is cannot be used with not allowed, need to be allowed by Guild Admins(invite allow).

 | Command | How does it work | どのように動くか | Is needed Admin permission |
 | ------- | ---------------- | ---------------- | - |